edoardogiacomello/DistributedSegmentation/README_DOCKER.txt

 # Running
 Docker image should be "RUN" ONLY ONCE in the repository root, using the following synthax

-nvidia-docker run -p 8889:8888 -v $PWD/../datasets/:/home/datasets/:ro -v $PWD:/tf $CONTAINER_NAME -it $IMAGENAME
+docker run --runtime="nvidia" -p 8889:8888 -v $PWD/../datasets/:/home/datasets/:ro -v $PWD:/tf --name=dcseg -it edoardogiacomello/dcseg:latest

 8889 is the port where to expose jupyter lab ../datasets [it is outside of the repository!] is a folder that is mounted for packing the original datasets into .tfrecords datasets, which are usually stored into ./src/datasets/.
 You can remove this binding if you don't need it
-$CONTAINER_NAME is a user friendly name for your running container
+$CONTAINER_NAME is a user friendly name for your running container [default: dcseg]
 $IMAGENAME is the name of the image built using build.sh.
-You can find it using the "docker images" command
+You can find it using the "docker images" command [default: edoardogiacomello/dcseg:latest]

 1) The images run a bash shell by default.
 For running jupiter use the following procedure: